 Deciding Which Agency Receives Your Grant

-There is no right or wrong way to select the winning agency, as long as the students and teacher(s) feel the process was done fairly and that due-diligence was observed.
-Roger Grein and the other funders want the students to experience the difficulty of making decisions when it comes to donating of one's treasure - the thrill of saying "yes", and the pain of saying "no".
+There is no right or wrong way to select the winning agency, as long as the students and teacher feel the process was done fairly and that due-diligence was observed.
+Magnified Giving wants the students to experience the challenge of making difficult decisions when it comes to donating of one's treasure - the thrill of saying "yes", and the pain of saying "no".